jlogan-usgs/dem-validation/readme.md

 #### Files in repository

 - demValidate.py:  Main python script.
+- demValidate_function_demo.ipynb: notebook showing use of DEM validation functions.
-- demValidate_initial_tests.ipynb: Jupyter notebook for initial testing.
+- demValidate_initial_tests.ipynb: notebook for initial testing.
+- demClass.py: class for DEM and validation.
+Not used by demValidation.py

 #### Usage